Generated meadow-river scene representing Henry's Fork near Ashton in Idaho, not an exact location photo

 No. IDFG publishes section-specific rules, and the fishing styles change a lot from the lower float river to the technical upper water.

-Start with RiverReports and USGS 13046000 near Ashton for this page's corridor, then match that reading to your specific section plan.
+Start with RiverReports and USGS 13046000 near Ashton for this page's area, then match that reading to your specific section plan.